 It is illegal to operate a boat while under the influence of alcohol or drugs. #ODW26

-Alcohol’s effects are amplified on the water due to wind, vibration, sun and noise.
-Impairment happens faster than many realize. #ODW26
+Wind.
+Vibration.
+Sun.
+Noise.
+All amplify alcohol’s effects, causing impairment faster than most people realize—and increasing the risk of serious incidents. #ODW26 #OperationDryWater

 Alcohol and drugs play a major role in boating fatalities.
 Keep everyone safe by keeping alcohol and drugs off the boat altogether. #OperationDryWater